CodePath-App-JASJ/Fridgy/README.md

 ### 2. Screen Archetypes

 * Discover
-    * Recommended recipes
+    * User can view a list of recommended recipes
-    * User is notified an item is about to expire (e.g. banner notification)
+    * User is notified an item is about to expire via a banner notification.
 * Log Ingredients
-    * User can view items
+    * User can view the list items
+    * User can sort the list of items
 * Creation
-    * User can create/delete items
+    * User can create/delete items (including name, quantity, and expiration date)
-    * User can set a purchase/expiration date for each item
 * Settings
     * User can set personal preferences
 * Favorites
-    * Users can save their favorite recipes
+    * Users can save a list of their favorite recipes
 * Detail
-    * User is able to view recipe details
+    * User can view recipe details

 ### 3. Navigation